 3. Look Out for Hidden Sugars

 You’ll be surprised where sugars are lurking.
 My best advice here is to check your labels.
 Notice what you are consuming with one serving size.
-Popular foods to look out for hidden sugars are pasta sauces, salad dressings, fruity yogurts, and instant oatmeal.
+Popular foods that contain hidden sugars are pasta sauces, salad dressings, fruity yogurts, and instant oatmeal.
 No surprise, most processed foods are laden with sugar.

 4. Use Smaller Plates